tjf952/tjf952.github.io/writeups/picoctf2020.md

 **Challenge**

-What does this `bDNhcm5fdGgzX3IwcDM1` mean?
+What does this ___bDNhcm5fdGgzX3IwcDM1___ mean?
 I think it has something to do with bases.

 **Solution**

 Using the title as a hint, first thoughts go to a base64 encoded string.
-To decode it, you can use the `base64` bash tool along with the `echo command`
+To decode it, you can use the `base64` bash tool along with the `echo` command

 ```console
 z3r0@disboard:~$ echo bDNhcm5fdGgzX3IwcDM1 | base64 -d
 l3arn_th3_r0p35
 ```

-Its also possible to do it in python, though an external package 'base64' needs to be imported to utilized the base64 decoder.
+It's also possible to do it in python, though an external package 'base64' needs to be imported to utilize the base64 decoder.

 ```python
 >>> import base64